Last Updated On: diciembre 20th, 2023 at 09:00AM MST

 Meals: Delicious lunches are provided featuring produce from the farm along with healthy meat, milk, and bread from local farmers.
 For those staying on the farm during the summer, then access to all food and cooking facilities are included.

-Stipend: Interns receive an hourly wage of $10.00 (with an opportunity for a raise with demonstrated ability), along with free membership in our CSA program (a $1,200 value).
+Stipend: Interns receive an hourly wage of $11.00 (with an opportunity for a raise with demonstrated ability), along with free membership in our CSA program (a $1,200 value).
 On-farm housing may be available for the growing season (May through November) if needed.
 On farm lunch is provided during the work week.
 For those living on-farm, all utilities are provided along with full use of the kitchen and pantry.
 This is a seasonal opportunity, and the hours are 8:30AM – 5:30PM Monday – Friday.
 (Part-time arrangements may be possible if requested.)
 Work throughout the season is consistent, however there may be rare times where weather or lack of tasks will cause us to call off work for the day or afternoon.
+Saturday market work is also an opportunity but not required!

 Housing: Summer housing is available (May - November).